 Students are responsible for familiarizing themselves with university policies regarding adding or dropping courses and refund of tuition and fees.
-Students should contact Student Financial Services with any questions regarding their accounts.

 In the event of early withdrawal, a percentage of tuition may be refundable.
 Refunds are granted only after the official withdrawal procedure has been completed or the university determines you are no longer enrolled.
-Failure to complete payment prior to withdrawal does not relieve a student of financial liability.

 In processing tuition refunds for degree students who drop or withdraw from fall or spring classes, the following schedule applies.
 (For the summer refund policy, see the registrar's website.)
-Note: Other fees, including tuition deposits for new students, are non-refundable.
+Please note that fees, including tuition deposits for new students, are non-refundable.
 Housing fees are subject to the terms stated in the housing contract.